-We have incurred net losses in each year since our inception, including net losses of \$16.9 million in 2012 and \$25.7 million in 2013.
-As of December 31, 2013, we had an accumulated deficit of \$110.8 million.
+We have incurred net losses in each year since our inception, including net losses of \$16.9 million in 2012, \$25.7 million in 2013 and \$3.4 million for the three months ended March 31, 2014.
+As of March 31, 2014 and December 31, 2013, we had an accumulated deficit of \$114.2 million and \$110.8 million, respectively.
 We expect to continue to incur substantial losses for the next several years, and we expect these losses to increase as we continue our development of and seek regulatory approval for, NeoCart and our future product candidates.
 In addition, if we receive regulatory approval to market NeoCart or any of our future product candidates, we will incur additional losses as we scale our manufacturing operations and build an internal sales and marketing organization to commercialize any approved products.
 In addition, we expect our expenditures to increase as we add infrastructure and personnel to support our operations as a public company.
 We anticipate that our net losses and accumulated deficit for the next several years will be significant as we conduct our planned operations.